 We affirm the dignity and worth of all human beings, however different their abilities or backgrounds.
 Worth is independent of the idea of value.
 Value is dependent upon the contribution a person makes to society while worth exists independent of productivity.
 From the idea of universal human worth follows the right of every person to food, shelter, clothing, health, safety, education, work, play, respect, and affection.
 Every person is unique and different, and the development of each person is related to nurturing his/her distinct qualities and talents.

 We connect personal and social ethics by recognizing the principle of reciprocity in human relations.
 We affirm that any action which brings out the distinctive worth in others brings out the distinctive worth in one’s self; also, any action which demeans others demeans one’s self.

 Many religions locate the source of ethics in god-given commandments.
 We find its source in the human condition.
 What is right or wrong, good or bad is so because it fosters the development of what is best in life.
 Human intelligence and feelings are the sources and human experience is the sanction of ethics.
 We grow ethically by increasing our capacity for bringing out the best in others and ourselves.
 This process begins in the family and extends into friendships and local community and reaches out in relationship to the global human community.

-Life is sacred, interrelated and interdependent.Life is a great, mysterious gift.
+Life is a great, mysterious gift, and is more than just the materialistic fact of existence.
 We affirm our respect for the interdependent web of existence, of which we are all a part.
-It is our commitment to the goal of a world community with peace, liberty, justice and loving-kindness for all.
+It is our commitment to the goal of a world community with peace, liberty, justice, and loving-kindness for all.

+This phrase is as close to a commandment as you will find in Ethical Culture.
 Merely doing unto others as we would have them do to us ignores the unique situation of every human being.
 What we would have done unto ourselves is probably the wrong thing to do unto someone else.
 By acting so as to elicit the best, we allow others the freedom to make their own ethical choices.